Agency 13: Intellectual Property

 Working hours and meetings

-Quarterly conference
+Quarterly conferences

 Quarterly conferences are held on the last Sunday of each quarter, from 9:00 AM to 3:00 PM, with a lunch break in between.
 During quarterly conferences, each demographic presidency sits together in the same row.

 Quarterly conferences are held in District Buildings 5 and 17.
 Each building has a lower and higher assembly court.
-The different demographic groups use the assembly courts as follows;
+The different demographic groups use the assembly courts as follows:

 Building | Assembly court | Demographic |